Enter your work email

 Alexia Cooley

 While automation has been part of procurement for years, early efforts were focused mainly on logistics and basic process acceleration.
 Today, automation spans the entire procurement lifecycle, including everything from purchasing and approvals to spend analytics, supplier evaluation, and responsible sourcing.
-And with 53% of supply chain leaders naming digital transformation as their most significant competitive advantage in the coming years, now's the time to elevate your automation approach.

 What is supply chain automation?